xenserver/terraform-provider-xenserver/docs/resources/vm.md

 ### Required

+- `hard_drive` (List of String) A list of vdi uuids to attach to the virtual machine
 - `name_label` (String) The name of the virtual machine
 - `template_name` (String) The template name of the virtual machine which cloned from